Squantor/various_PCB/kicad/6N139_board/README.md

 ### Resistor values ###
 There are 3 main resistors determining performance:

 R1: Current limiting resistors for the optocoupler LED.
 This determines how heavely your output will be loaded.
 All measurements have been performed with a 1K resistor.
-The current draw is then around 2.1mA (assuming a led voltage drop of 1.2V).
+The current draw is then around 2.1mA at 3.3V I/O voltage (assuming a led voltage drop of 1.2V).

 R3: Base resistor, changes Delaytimes and influences risetime.
 Smaller resistors increase turn on time, decreases turn off.
 I have settled for 4.7K to be the best tradeoff with the 1K led resistor R1.
 The delay times become more or less symmetrical.